mbebenita/Broadway/README.markdown

 http://mbebenita.github.io/Broadway/storyDemo.html
 http://mbebenita.github.io/Broadway/treeDemo.html

-These demo video players first need to download the entire video before the can start playing.
-So they seem to be slow at first, so have patience.
+These demo video players first need to download the entire video before they can start playing, thus appearing to be a bit slow at first, so have patience.
 You can start the video by clicking on each player.
-The top left player runs on the main thread, and the remaining players run in background worker threads.
+The top left player runs on the main thread, the remaining players run in background worker threads.

 Use a example node app as template:
 https://github.com/soliton4/BroadwayStream